ZachDischner/openstreetboulder/ZachDischner-OSM.md

 ![Boulder](http://i.imgur.com/FNcm7dS.png)

 ## Introduction
 I chose to examine my home town of Boulder, Colorado with OSM data.
 It has a good mix of city, farmland, and more rural mountainous terrain.

+Download Boulder's (or another city) osm data and store as `mapdata.osm` locally.

 Some general stats for the Boulder area: